 The best part is waking in the morning with no pain, and having a “normal” stride.
 I do not even think about my hips any more.
 Thanks, Dr. Ball!

-hip resurfacing patient of Dr. Ball
+- Perry Crutchfield, patient of Dr. Scott Taber Ball

 I had already interviewed two surgeons when I met Dr. Anna Kulidjian at Moores Cancer Center.
 Ten minutes into the discussion, I knew she was the right one.
 Every question I asked was answered directly and without hesitation.
 My 36 years of experience dealing with medical professionals has taught me to look for that telltale “down and to the left” glance that means you're on shaky ground.
 There was none of that and I feel very lucky to have found her when I did.